 - Tourism, especially responsible tourism, would benefit with an increased chance of people forming long lasting relationships with Cambodia and returning many times

 This was the idea behind ConCERT and Michael is very grateful to all who have contributed to ConCERT’s achievements.

 He lives in Siem Reap with his partner Salin and her son Lee How.
-He tries to visit the UK once or twice a year to see his family, in particular his father, his 2 grown up sons, and his 2 granddaughters.
+He tries to visit the UK once or twice a year to see his family, in particular his father, his 2 grown up sons, and his 3 grandchildren.

 Sary has lived in Siem Reap all her life so she knows all the insider tips about what to do during a stay in the city.
 She has attended public and private school where she has learned English for 2 years.
 After school she went to university to study Accounting and always further improved her English.
 Her first employment was for an NGO in Siem Reap where she became a head teacher for English for 2 years.

-At ConCERT Sary is Volunteer Coordinator and Assistant to the Director, where her accounting skills come in very handy for management of the office finances.
-She enjoys meeting volunteers from all over the world when they come to stay in Siem Reap and is often the first person they meet when they step foot off the plane.
+At ConCERT Sary is the Finance Director, where her accounting skills come in very handy for management of the office finances.
+She enjoys meeting volunteers from all over the world when they come to stay in Siem Reap and is often the first person they meet when they arrive at their guesthouse.
 Sary is very passionate about working for an organisation where she feels she is doing a great service for her community!
 She gives child protection workshops in Khmer to staff from local organisations.

 In her family she is the eldest of 4 children.
 As her siblings are all boys she is the only one to support the household and is responsible for financial support of her family.
 During her leisure time she enjoys bicycle tours around the Angkor Park and Western Baray or meets friends for dinner.